flare-foundation/docs/docs/tech/index.md

 section_icon_type: filled-svg
 ---

-# Concepts
+# Flare Fundamentals

-This section contains in-depth descriptions of Flare's key concepts and tools.
+This section contains in-depth descriptions of Flare's key concepts, technology and tools.

 Select one of the topics below: